Clash of Civilizations: Civilizational clash

 More recent factors contributing to a Western–Islamic clash, Huntington wrote, are the Islamic Resurgence and demographic explosion in Islam, coupled with the values of Western universalism—that is, the view that all civilizations should adopt Western values—that infuriate Islamic fundamentalists.
 All these historical and modern factors combined, Huntington wrote briefly in his Foreign Affairs article and in much more detail in his 1996 book, would lead to a bloody clash between the Islamic and Western civilizations.

-Why civilizations will clash
+Causes

-Huntington offers six explanations for why civilizations will clash:
+Huntington offers six explanations for why he thinks civilizations will clash: